smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/800-template-commands.md

 ## Requirements
 - Recognize and process template-related commands
-- Create documents in the correct location
+- Create documents in the correct location (ai-docs directory)
-- Apply the appropriate template based on command
+- Apply the appropriate template from ai-templates directory
 - Maintain proper file structure
 - Ensure consistent document formatting
 - Track document status appropriately
+- Ensure output is identical regardless of which IDE is used

+## Document Flow Process

+1. **Templates Source**: All document templates are stored in the IDE-agnostic `ai-templates` directory
+2. **Output Location**: All AI-produced documents are stored in the `ai-docs` directory
+3. **Cross-IDE Consistency**: The exact same document generation process is used across all IDEs
+4. **Available Templates**:
+   - `template-prd.md`: Product Requirements Document template
+   - `template-arch.md`: Architecture Document template
+   - `template-story.md`: User Story template
+5. **Document Structure**: Follow the hierarchical structure defined below for all generated documents

 ## Command Processing